yanivyacoby/a-guide-to-your-phd/guide.md

 * When is reasonable to take a vacation? (ex.
 Anytime? right after a deadline? to try to align it with when your advisor is away?)

+## Communicating with your advisor about issues faced by URM students

+If you are a URM student, you may find yourself needing to have a difficult conversation with your advisor about an issue specific to you as a URM student.
+Perhaps you’re nervous about how to broach the topic with your advisor?
+Maybe you’re not sure how to ask for the support that you need?
+We hope that in these situations, you will be able to call on your social support network, campus-wide affinity groups, professional affinity groups, etc. -- your mentors and colleagues in these communities may have had similar experiences that can help inform your approach to discussing sensitive topics with your advisor.

 <a name="part3"></a>
 # 3. How can you be supportive of your peers?